Benjamin Cornwell: Early life and family

 Benjamin Cornwell was born to Thomas and Susan (Smith) Cornwell in 1978 in Huntington, West Virginia.
 He is a distant relation of Oliver Cromwell, who led England as Lord Protector between the reigns of Kings Charles I and Charles II.
 Through his maternal great-grandmother, Edna Alice (Hatfield) Smith, he is a cousin of Devil Anse Hatfield and Henry D. Hatfield.
 Through this family, he is a distant relative of JD Vance who, according to Vance's memoir, is related to the Hafields.
 His paternal 4th great-grandfather is Thomas Hannan, a revolutionary war soldier and the first Anglo settler of the Kanawha River region of Virginia (now West Virginia).
 His father was a social worker at Middletown Regional Hospital, and his mother a medical secretary at Children's in Cincinnati.
 His cousin, Kathie Stewart, is a founding member of the Cleveland Baroque Orchestra (principal flutist).
-He and his wife, Erin York Cornwell, have one daughter.
+He and his wife, Erin York Cornwell, have one daughter, Marlowe.